alexellis/alexellis/README.md

-## I create independent Open Source tools
+## I create independent tools for developers

 Hear a bit about my background and why I'm on this journey: